 The first step in making a good choice is understanding the similarities and differences between options.
-There are two types of health

-If you are deferring your coverage prior to retirement, ask your HBA to complete form PS-410, State Service Sick Leave Credit Preservation, and keep it in a safe place.
-This form will document your accumulated sick leave credit.
-When you start your retiree coverage, this form will be used to calculate your monthly sick leave credit that will be applied toward the cost of your NYSHIP premium. plans available to you under the New York State Health Insurance Program (NYSHIP): The Empire Plan and NYSHIP-approved Health Maintenance Organizations (HMOs).
+There are two types of health plans available to you under the New York State Health Insurance Program (NYSHIP): The Empire Plan and NYSHIP-approved Health Maintenance Organizations (HMOs).
+Note: Not all PE agencies offer HMOs.

-The Empire Plan is designed for New York State employees and retirees.
-The Plan provides coverage whether you receive care from The Empire Plan network providers or from non-network providers.
+The Empire Plan provides coverage whether you receive care from Empire Plan network providers or from non-network providers.
 Enrollees are not required to choose a primary care physician and do not need referrals to see specialists.
-However, services such as hospital and skilled nursing facility admissions, certain mental health and substance abuse treatment, home care and certain prescription drugs require prior authorization.
+However, services such as hospital and skilled nursing facility admissions, certain mental health and substance use treatment, home care and certain prescription drugs require prior authorization.

 The Empire Plan is available to all NYSHIP enrollees regardless of where they live or work in retirement.
 Coverage is worldwide and is not limited to a geographic area.
-However, you should carefully review the list of network providers in the area in which you plan to retire as The Empire Plan does not offer an expanded physician network in all 50 states.
+However, The Empire Plan does not offer an expanded physician network in all 50 states.
 You will need to submit claim forms and pay a higher share of the cost of services if you use a non-network provider.
+If you have questions regarding those areas where the expanded physician network is available, please call 1-877-7NYSHIP and press the first prompt for the Medical/Surgical Program.